What Is a Biostatistician? 2025 Career Guide

 Written by Coursera Staff • Updated on

 Ever wondered what a biostatistician does?
-Here’s a guide to everything you need to know to get started in this career.
+Learn what need to know to get started in this career.

 [Featured Image]: Two biostatisticians, one male and one female, wearing white uniforms and eye protectors, are analyzing data.

 Biostatisticians are data collectors and analysts who focus on biology for fields such as medicine, agriculture, and public health.
-Working at the intersection of health and data science, they are the wizards who produce and verify statistics like: “The risk of hospitalization from COVID-19 after vaccination is about 5 in 100,000.”
-[1].
+Working at the intersection of health and data science, they are the wizards who produce and verify public health statistics.

 Biostatisticians do important work.
-What makes them unique are the complexities of the problems they’re solving, such as COVID-19.
-There is an urgency to conduct rigorous analyses in a timely manner in order to save more lives [4].
+What makes them unique are the complexities of the real-world problems they’re finding solutions for, such as the needs of an aging population and Alzheimer's disease treatment.
+Conducting rigorous analyses in a timely manner is urgent in order to save more lives.
 While most biostatistician jobs require a bachelor’s degree, many look for a master’s degree or higher.

 Love working with health data and think it could be for you?
-Here’s a complete guide to becoming a biostatistician.
+Explore how to become a biostatistician.

 What is a biostatistician?